suvayu/suvayu/README.md

-> Building technology is as much about engineering as it is about people :people_holding_hands:
+> Building technology :artificial_satellite: is as much about engineering as it is about people :people_holding_hands:

 ### Your (mostly) friendly :feet: neighbourhood data person